vilmarjet/C-codes/README.md

       - Word Counter: Counts the number of times that each word is used in a file

       - Graph info: Print some useful informations of a directed graph G = (V,E).

+2) (Simulations) Is a directorty with three subdirectories, where each of one has a simulation problem:

+    - S_BankAtt: Simulates a cashier attendence with limite on total time and queue size.

+    - S_MachineParalle: is a VC++ code and  simulates a Treatment of some piece in a manufacture with 2 machines in parallel and 1 to assembler.

+    - SimulationRobot: is a VC++ code and simulates an automatic production line.

-2) (JobShop_Heuristic) Is a directorty with a main file (JobShopGraspMain.cpp) and a header (head.h).
+3) (JobShop_Heuristic) Is a directorty with a main file (JobShopGraspMain.cpp) and a header (head.h).
     -Objective: This code aims to design a Grasp meta-heuristic to solve the Job shop scheduling problem.
 All function are in the file ".cpp" and declaration of function with used structs are in ".h".
 Moreover, a small intruduction of the problem and of the GRASP are in the  ".cpp".
 With the code a insert a instance "Example.txt" with 10 jobs and 5 machines.
     - Compilation:
     Put ".h " and ".cpp" in same directory.
     In linux just type in command line: g++ JobShopGraspMain.cpp -o JobShopGraspMain.
     - Run:
     Set all files with Example.txt in same directory and execute "JobShopGraspMain".

-2) (Simulations) Is a directorty with three subdirectories, where each of one has a simulation problem:

-  - S_BankAtt: Simulates a cashier attendence with limite on total time and queue size.

-  - S_MachineParalle: is a VC++ code and  simulates a Treatment of some piece in a manufacture with 2 machines in parallel and 1 to assembler.

-  - SimulationRobot: is a VC++ code and simulates an automatic production line.
+4)(VRP) is a VC++ code of a Genetic algorithm to find feasible solution for the Vehicle Routing Problem with Time Windows - VRPTW.
+This file contains all the source codes and Documentation in french.
+It is a join work with Julia Couto in 2012.
+In Directory TP3 you find the main.cpp (There is no main() but is them most important file) that contains the implementation of all functions.
+In "head.h" the functions are declared in structs are developed.